 Distinguished Major Program

-For the Distinguished Major, students must meet the requirements of the Astronomy-Physics major described above and must also take PHYS 3660 (Quantum Phys.
-II) and a two-semester Senior Thesis (ASTR 4998).
-The six hours of elective Astronomy courses must consist of ASTR 4810 and a 5000-level course.
-Students must maintain a GPA of 3.400 or better.
-This program leads to the award of degrees with Distinction, High Distinction, or Highest Distinction.
+Students must maintain a GPA of 3.4 or better.
+For the Distinguished Majors Program (DMP), students must meet the requirements of the Astronomy-Physics major described above, must complete either PHYS 3660 (Quantum Phys.
+II) or any PHYS course at the 5000-level, complete a two-semester Senior Thesis (ASTR 4998), and complete at least two ASTR courses at the 4000-5000 level (excluding ASTR 4993 and ASTR 4998) as part of the six credits of elective Astronomy courses.
+This program may lead to the award of degrees with Distinction, High Distinction, or Highest Distinction.

 Sample Course Schedule (New Requirements)